bellhyve/zelta/README.md

 - Install the scripts (zmatch, zpull, zelta) /usr/local/bin/ or any directory in PATH
 - For zpull, make sure ssh auth and "zfs allow" is correctly configured for target systems.
 - For zelta, edit /usr/local/etc/zelta/zelta.conf to match your environment and replication needs.

+## Future

+The previous version of the zelta sutie used internally includes a zeport reporting tool and a zmove configuration editing tool, and need to be refactored before being added to this repository.

 ## Contributing